 Responsive websites are all about the user experience and logically structuring your content helps make that experience so much better.

-We’ve written extensively about writing for the web and copywriting before, but making your content easy to digest is more than good structure, proper use of sub-headings and scannable lists.
-It is also about presentation and sometimes this means using creative ways to present the content, such as the use of tabs, accordians, charts, tables.
+We’ve written extensively about writing for the web and copywriting before, but making your content easy to digest is more than good structure, proper use of sub-headings, and scannable lists.
+It is also about presentation and sometimes this means using creative ways to present the content, such as the use of tabs, accordions, charts, tables.